ShreyasRMagadum/second-repo/README.md

 # second-repo
-learning how to use this shit.
+learning how to use this shizz. cocker is hard!